David Saperstein (rabbi)

 David Nathan Saperstein is an American rabbi, lawyer, and Jewish community leader who served as United States Ambassador-at-Large for International Religious Freedom.
-He previously served as the director and chief legal counsel at the Union for Reform Judaism's Religious Action Center for more than 30 years.
+He previously served as the director and chief legal counsel at the Union for Reform Judaism's Religious Action Center for more than 40 years.

 Early life and education

-Saperstein was born in New York City.
-He earned a Bachelor of Arts degree from Cornell University, Master of Hebrew Letters from Hebrew Union College-Jewish Institute of Religion, and Juris Doctor from the Washington College of Law at American University.
+Saperstein was born in New York City to Rabbi Harold Saperstein and Marcia Saperstein.
+He earned a Bachelor of Arts degree from Cornell University, Master of Hebrew Letters from Hebrew Union College-Jewish Institute of Religion, and Juris Doctor from the Washington College of Law at American University, where he graduated summa cum laude.

 Career

-Saperstein succeeded Rabbi Richard G. Hirsch as leader of the Washington D.C.-based political lobbying arm of the North American Reform movement.
+Saperstein succeeded Rabbi Richard G. Hirsch as leader of the Washington D.C.–based social justice and lobbying arm of the North American Reform movement.
 There, he advocated on a broad range of social justice issues.
 He directed a staff who provided extensive legislative and programmatic materials to synagogues, federations and Jewish Community Relations Councils nationwide, coordinating social action education programs that train nearly 3,000 Jewish adults, youth, rabbinic and lay leaders each year.
-He has been described as America's most influential rabbi.
+He has been described as America's most influential rabbi and as the quintessential religious lobbyist on Capitol Hill.